solar-wallet/solar-faq/docs/guide/04-wallet-guide.md

 ### Enable Testnet features

-1. Go to main settings (select the “setting” icon on the top right corner)
+1. Go to main settings (click the “setting” icon on the top right corner of the main menu).

 ![null](/images/setting-buttons.png)